badedokun/orokii-ppg-jswidget-example/README.md

 });
 ```

-Now call the /get-token function from your endpoints in your frontend code and call the api call function
+Now call the /get-token function from your endpoints in your frontend code and make the api call
 ```ts
 export async function getOrokiiAccessToken() {
   try {